edenehm/nile-ecommerce/README.md

 1. Since there are no photos of the items, add string fields fully describing each item.
 This is also a value-adding accessibility feature!
 2. Enhance user account functionality to allow potential new users to browse items without needing a login.
 Requiring a user login to view the products is a barrier that could deter potential new customers, frustrate current customers who've lost their login, and reduce sales.
 3. Allow for personalization of each item with custom text entered by the user at the time of order.
 Limit customization to a length appropriate for the size of the item.

+### In Repository:
+Coding Challenge Deliverables PDF
+Accounts CSV file
+Products CSV file
+.py Nile code